BP Oil Accident Attorneys

 Our BP Accident Claim Lawyers Have Secured Billions for Clients

-BP is an oil and gas company that is headquartered in London, England.
+BP is headquartered in London, England.
 Formerly known as the British Petroleum Company, the corporation’s origins are can be traced back to the early 20th century when it was known as the Anglo-Persian Oil Company.
 With over 120 years of operating history, BP has grown to be one of the world’s largest oil and gas companies.

 The scope of BP’s operations is staggering.
 The oil behemoth operates in 70 countries and produces nearly 4 million barrels of oil each day.
 Notably, the company uses vertical integration to control every aspect of the process of oil exploration, production, and sales.
 BP owns operations involved with finding, extracting, and refining oil for use as energy.
 It owns and operates offshore oil rigs for exploration and extraction, it has a vast network of pipelines to transport its product, it runs trucking operations to transport its goods, and it even owns and operates gas stations to deliver its product to consumers.
 When it comes to size, few companies in the world rival BP’s massive and aggressive operations.